 Fig. 6 – Artistic reconstruction of the Roman villa

-A peristyle courtyard occupies the center of the building, which is surrounded by square piers supported by a stylobate.
+A peristyle courtyard occupies the center of the building, surrounded by square piers supported by a stylobate.
 To its south is a long corridor that crosses the entire building from west to east.
 In the upper parts of two of the walls at the eastern end of the corridor are plastered niches that recall the lararia of the typical Italian dwelling.
-Three shorter corridors surround the other sides of the courtyard.
-The walls of the villa were remarkably well built, with large kurkar ashlars set into grey cement, which was the typical construction method of the Roman period (Fig. 6).
-On the whole, the structure was built according to the standard of the Latin foot (pes), which measures about 0.3 m.
-The thickness of the inner walls, with the exception of the walls of the peristyle, ranges between 0.4 and 0.45 m, corresponding to one cubitus (0.45 m).The central courtyard, with interior dimensions of ca. 6.45 x 3.85 m, corresponds to 22 x 13 pedes; and the corridors measuring 2.4 m on average correspond to 8 pedes.
-Overall, the interior dimensions of the rooms seem to correspond to the standard of the Latin foot as well.
-The villa’s design as an unfortified and isolated open dwelling facing the Mediterranean Sea was previously unknown in Iudaea.
+Three shorter corridors surround the three other sides of the courtyard.
+The walls of the villa were remarkably well built, with large kurkar ashlars set into gray cement, which was the typical construction method of the Roman period (Fig. 6).
+On the whole, the structure was built according to the standard of the Latin foot (pes), which measures ca. 0.3 m.
+The thickness of the inner walls, with the exception of the walls of the peristyle, ranges between 0.4 and 0.45 m, corresponding to one cubitus (0.45 m).The central courtyard, with interior dimensions of ca. 6.45 x 3.85 m, corresponds to 22 x 13 pedes; and the corridors measure 2.4 m on average, corresponding to 8 pedes.
+Overall, the interior dimensions of the rooms also seem to correspond to the standard of the Latin foot.

-This private structure, built to emphasize leisure, privacy, tranquility, social status, and economic wealth, clearly reflects an aspect of the Romanization of the coastal plain of Judaea that was apparent in the late 1st century CE.
-In a later phase of the villa’s use, the entrances to several rooms were intentionally blocked in a rather careless manner, perhaps indicating that several of the living rooms had been turned into storage rooms for more modest owners.
+This structure, previously unknown in the building tradition of Iudaea, clearly reflects an aspect of the Romanization of the coastal plain of Judaea that was apparent in the late 1st century CE.
+In a later phase of the villa’s use, the entrances to several rooms were intentionally and rather carelessly blocked, perhaps indicating that several of the living rooms had been turned into storage rooms for the villa’s more modest dwellers.
 The entire complex then suffered a sudden and violent destruction, probably caused by a devastating earthquake in 113/114 or 127/128 CE.

-Most of the finds from the villa came from the later phase and include table, cooking and storage vessels, and local and imported lamps (Fig. 7).
-Smaller quantities of stone and glass vessels, bone objects and human and animals figurines were also discovered.
+Most of the finds from the villa come from the later phase and include table, cooking, and storage vessels, and local and imported lamps (Fig. 7).
+Smaller quantities of stone and glass vessels, bone objects, and human and animal figurines were also discovered.